smartx-usman/Distributed-Observability-Framework/kubernetes/README.md

 ansible-playbook -i hosts create_user.yaml
 ```

-**Step 3** — Install Kubernete's Dependencies on All Nodes in the Cluster (Containerd is target Runtime for this deployment).
+**Step 3** — Install Kubernetes Dependencies on All Nodes in the Cluster (Containerd is target Runtime for this deployment).
 ```bash
 ansible-playbook -i hosts containerd/install_dependencies_all_nodes.yaml
 ```